Day 1: 9:00 am - 4:30 pm

-CALM is a brief, semi-structured, evidence-based psychotherapeutic intervention designed to help people with metastatic cancer and their caregivers manage the practical and profound problems associated with advanced disease.
-The primary goals of CALM are reducing and preventing psychological distress.
+CALM is a brief, semi-structured, evidence-based psychotherapeutic intervention designed to help people with advanced and metastatic cancer, and their close loved ones, manage the practical and profound problems associated with advanced disease.
+Reduction of psychological distress and prevention of future distress are the primary goals of CALM.

-This introductory workshop is designed for healthcare providers working clinically in oncology or palliative care settings.
+This day introductory workshop is designed for healthcare providers working in oncology or palliative care settings.
 Please note that registration priority will be given to those working clinically with a cancer population.

 Regular Rate - 300CAD